isaacnmm/pestpolicy-hugo2XX/content/posts/do-ants-kill-bed-bugs/index.md

 The masked bed-bug hunter (R
 *eduvius personatus*
 ) is considered to be an assassin bug with 6 spider-like legs, oval and flattened body - they're active predators of bedbugs and different insects.
-This spider species mainly feed on insec6ts and bedbugs - but if mishandled, it can bite humans to defend themselves.�The nocturnal feeders plus their nymphs cover themselves using insect parts, lint, and house dust - glued on their bodies.
+This spider species mainly feed on insec6ts and bedbugs - but if mishandled, it can bite humans to defend themselves.The nocturnal feeders plus their nymphs cover themselves using insect parts, lint, and house dust - glued on their bodies.
-The Masked hunter live in dry and warm areas - such as your home - they're gray and brown (they're able to fly too) - measuring anywhere around� 17 - 22 millimeters.
+The Masked hunter live in dry and warm areas - such as your home - they're gray and brown (they're able to fly too) - measuring anywhere around 17 - 22 millimeters.
 The bed bug hunters are named so because they'll hide in the dust when in their nymph stage.
 The bugs have symbiosis life relationships with pigeons and bats - bed bugs will feed on insects attracted by the pigeons and bats.
 - But, it is not advisable to introduce masked bed-bug hunters and some subspecies into the house as they may bring diseases to you and other humans.
 - Also, these masked hunters will bite humans (painfully) whenever they feel threatened - some liken the bite tothat of snakes.